Terms and Conditions of Service for Brackendale Tree Care Limited

 b.
 Whether the trees are located within a Conservation Area

 The contractor will also consider whether a Felling Licence is required from the Forestry Commission (FC) or if any other permissions / consultations are required, i.e. Natural England / Environment Agency.
-Once quote is agreed if the job is then cancelled once permissions are submitted there will be a £40 +Vat charge.
+This service will incur a £75 + VAT charge whether works then proceed or not.

 - The site will be left generally ‘clean, tidy and safe’ but because of the very nature of the works including the production of wood dust, chainsaw / wood chippings / twigs / leaves and needles etc. and the traversing of site personnel it will not be as it was prior to commencement of works.